shitanshuk32/texla-admin_dashboard/README.md

 3. **Comprehensive Insights:** Detailed user statistics, product performance metrics, conversion rates, and revenue analysis are provided, enabling businesses to make data-driven decisions and track performance effectively.

-## How to Contribute

-Feel free to contribute to the project by creating pull requests.
-Please ensure that your changes follow the project's coding style and do not introduce any breaking changes.

-## License

-This project is licensed under the MIT License.